ChetanRaj0428-1998/Web-Devlopment/http/README.md

 ## Build and serve the Angular Project
 Run `ng serve` to display it on the browser on `http://localhost:4200/`

+## Usage
+You can perform the Create, Read, Delete and Update operations.
+There is only one property `Name` in the `db.json` file but you can configure this project and have more properties.

+## Warning
+While configuring or creating a new data object in the `db.json` file make sure you include `id` to perform Create, Delete and Update.

 ## Resources
 https://www.npmjs.com/package/json-server